-In a recent case-control study in the United States, the conditions with the largest attributable risks for heart failure were arrhythmia (48.7%), coronary artery disease (33.9%), and hypertension (28.4%).
-When combined, arrhythmia, coronary artery disease, and hypertension had an attributable risk of 73%, meaning that if these conditions can be assumed to be causal, 73% of heart failure cases would be avoided if all three conditions were eliminated from the population.
+In general, hypertension represents the most significant modifiable risk factor for the development of HF.
+In a US case-control study, the conditions with the largest attributable risks for heart failure were arrhythmia (48.7%), coronary artery disease (33.9%), and hypertension (28.4%).
+When combined, arrhythmia, coronary artery disease, and hypertension had an attributable risk of 73%.
+If these conditions can be assumed to be causal, 73% of heart failure cases would be avoided if all three conditions were eliminated from the population.

 Learn more about the causes of HF.